rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 This is possible because of Clojure's emphasis on pure, referentially transparent functions.
 Since we can replace the function call with its result, we can build an index of that result.
 The outcome is a significantly more efficient system for this class of problem.

+Along the same lines, rule engines facilities to reason over sets of facts can be implemented more efficiently under these constraints.
+Clara's equivalent of Jess and Drools _accumulators_ simply compile into Clojure [reducers](http://clojure.org/reducers), making them more efficient than the alternatives by simply tapping into that feature.

 These advantages arise often: we can defer computation to efficient batch operations.
 We can transparently spread work across threads without dealing with lock-based concurrency.
 We can memoize functions or build efficient caches based on fast reference comparison.
 Importantly, when starting a problem it's not always obvious how these advantages will arise, but these techniques provide an opportunity for great optimizations at the macro level.
 David Nolen's [work on Om](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/) is a dramatic example of this in action.

 ## The Trouble with Benchmarks